-- Stops the server - Creates a checkpoint from the live database files - Recovers the offline_db database from that checkpoint to rebalance and compress the files
+- Does a journal rotation, so the active P4JOURNAL file becomes numbered. - Creates a checkpoint from the live database db. files in the P4ROOT. - Recovers the offline_db database from that checkpoint to rebalance and compress the files

 Run this script when creating the server and if an error occurs while replaying a journal during the off-line checkpoint process.